1. GENERAL PROVISIONS

 · all fungible financial instruments and precious metals shall be considered to have been placed in a special account and, to that effect, the account opened in the name of the Client shall be declared by common agreement to be a special account created for that purpose.

 3.9.
-The Bank hereby accepts the pledging of all of the Client’s claims on the Bank as a guarantee in its favour.
+The Bank hereby accepts the Pledge as a guarantee in its favour.

 3.10.
-Without prejudice to any special guarantees the Bank may have obtained and those resulting from the above provisions, the Bank shall be entitled to call at any time for the deposit of new guarantees or an increase in those that it has been granted in order to cover all the risks it runs deriving from transactions entered into with or on behalf of the Client, whether such transactions have been completed or are still to be effected, are unconditional or subject to a condition of suspension or avoidance.
+Without prejudice to any guarantees or security interests granted in favor of the Bank and the Pledge, the Bank shall be entitled to call at any time for the constitution of new guarantees or security interests, or an increase in the value of those already granted, in order to cover all the risks it runs deriving from transactions entered into with or on behalf of the Client, whether such transactions have been completed or are still to be effected, are unconditional or subject to a condition of suspension or avoidance.

 3.11.
 Within the business relationship based on trust between the Bank and the Client, the latter shall inform the Bank of its general financial situation and any change thereto on a regular basis.
 The Bank will treat such information as confidential.